anjaliaglawe/RetrievePosts/README.md

 <a name="eclipselink"></a>

-## Build and Run project with Eclipse:
+## Build and Run Project with Eclipse:

 * Import the project for File -> Import -> Maven -> Import Existing project
 * To update dependencies, right click on the project -> Maven -> update project